Xilinx/mlir-aie/docs/Building.md

 ```

 The PCIe AIR runtime requires the use of the [AIR PCIe kernel driver](https://github.com/Xilinx/ROCm-air-platforms/tree/main/driver).
 The driver directory in the [ROCm-air-platforms](https://github.com/Xilinx/ROCm-air-platforms) repository contains documentation on how to compile and load the AIR PCIe kernel driver.

+After this is complete, refer back to Step 5 of `Building on X86 for mlir-aie development` to setup the rest of your environment.

 ### Sysroot
 Since the AIE tools are cross-compiling, in order to actually compile code, we need a 'sysroot' directory,